Scalable Video Object Segmentation with Identification Mechanism: Experimental Results

-We evaluate AOT/AOST variants on popular multi-object benchmarks, YouTube-VOS~\cite{youtubevos} and DAVIS 2017~\cite{davis2017}, and single-object benchmark, DAVIS 2016~\cite{davis2016}.
-The variants are trained on the YouTube-VOS 2019 training split and the DAVIS-2017 training split in the default setting.
+All the variants are trained on the training splits of YouTube-VOS 2019 and DAVIS-2017 in the default setting.
 To validate our generalization ability, we choose only the last checkpoint of each variant, and all the benchmarks share the same model parameters.
-When evaluating YouTube-VOS, we use the default 6FPS videos, and all the videos are restricted to be smaller than $1.3\times480p$ resolution.
-As to DAVIS, the default 480p 24FPS videos are used.
+When evaluating VOSW/YouTube-VOS, we use the default 5FPS/6FPS videos, with a resolution constraint of less than $1.3 \times480p$.
+As to DAVIS, standard 480p 24FPS videos are used.